daveyoon64/AirBnB_clone-1/README.md

 #### Description

 The Command Interpreter is used to manage the whole application's functionality from the command line, such as:
-+ Crete a new object.
++ Create a new object.
 + Retrieve an object from a file, database, etc.
-+ Execute operation on objects. e.g. Count, compute statistics, etc.
++ Execute operation on objects. e.g. count, compute statistics, etc.
 + Update object's attributes.
 + Destroy an object.